THE TOP 10 CHRISTMAS MARKETS 2020

-The Winter Wonders festival in Brussels is well worth making the trip for this Christmas.
-As well as all the sights, sounds and flavours you’d expect from a traditional European Christmas market, the Belgian capital is also host to seasonal family favourites including a ferris wheel, ice rink, carousel and no other than the iconic ice monster – a scary dinosaur intent on gobbling up unsuspecting families!
-As well as sampling the flavours of a traditional Belgian Christmas (chocolatey, of course) you can also experience the Swiss Chalet with its gooey fondues and the Canadian-themed Quebec City Square, where maple syrup is the order of the day - sounds like our kind of market!
+The Winter Wonders festival in Brussels is well worth exploring this Christmas.
+As well as all the sights, sounds and flavours you’d expect from a traditional European Christmas market, the Belgian capital is also host to seasonal family favourites including a Ferris wheel, ice rink, carousel and no other than the iconic ice monster – a scary dinosaur intent on gobbling up unsuspecting families.
+Sounds like our kind of market!

-This historic spa city boasts a small but beautiful Christmas market by the idyllic Basilica, but the main market is located in heart of the city in Vorosmarty Square.
+This historic spa city boasts a small but beautiful Christmas market by the idyllic basilica, but the main market is located in the heart of the city in Vorosmarty Square.
 It’s hard to resist the food on offer as the sweet smell of mulled wine and cinnamon-laced treats fill the air.
 Foodies must indulge in a tasty cabbage and roasted goose thigh while browsing the twinkling wooden huts for souvenirs and keepsakes, followed by a crumbling honey cookie for dessert, of course.
-If you consider yourself a craft connoisseur, there are 122 festive stalls offering high-quality products that are approved by a local panel of folk art experts – so you can be sure your seasonal gifts meet the standards!
+If you consider yourself a craft connoisseur, there are 122 festive stalls offering high quality products that are approved by a local panel of folk art experts – so you can be sure your seasonal gifts are up to scratch.

-Plus, with Budapest crowned as one of the best city's for cheap drink, there's no better way to celebrate!
+Plus, with Budapest crowned as one of the best cities for cheap drinks, there's no better way to celebrate the holidays!

-You can find a Christmas market almost anywhere, even in Spain's capital Madrid.
+You can find a Christmas market almost anywhere, even in Madrid, Spain’s capital.
 When you’re not browsing the stylish boutiques that line its enchanting backstreets, make sure you visit one of this city’s stunning Christmas markets.
-Parque Del Retiro and the Explanada Del Puente del Rey are put on especially for kids, so the littluns will stay entertained from morning until night on family holidays.
-The main attraction though is held in the spectacular city square, Plaza Mayor.
-Tourists and locals alike mingle under the glistening Christmas lights as they shop for presents, marvel over the beautifully designed nativity scenes and sample tasty turron - seasonal nougat that is every bit as delicious as it sounds!
+The markets in and around Parque de El Retiro and the Explanada del Puente del Rey are put on especially for kids, so the littluns will stay entertained from morning until night on family holidays.
+The main attraction, though, is held in the spectacular city square, Plaza Mayor.
+Tourists and locals alike mingle under the glistening Christmas lights as they shop for presents, marvel over the beautifully designed nativity scenes and sample tasty turron - seasonal nougat that is every bit as delicious as it sounds.

 If you’re looking to step off the beaten track this festive season, Latvia may have everything you’re looking for.
-The Christmas market in Riga may only be in its 14th year, but this friendly city boasts the honour of being the very first place a Christmas tree was decorated - as far back as 1510!
-A treat for fans of all things traditional, this market focuses on handicrafts such as cosy knitted mittens, wooden toys, candlesticks, rag bears, jewellery and delicious Latvian honey.
-If you’re interested, you can even learn about Latvian Christmas traditions including cooking, log dragging and its music.
+The Christmas market in Riga may only be in its 15th year, but this friendly city boasts the honour of being the very first place a Christmas tree was decorated - as far back as 1510!
+A treat for fans of all things traditional, this market focuses on handmade crafts and treats such as cosy knitted mittens, wooden toys, candlesticks, rag bears, jewellery and delicious Latvian honey.
+If you’re interested, you can even learn about Latvian Christmas traditions including cooking, log dragging and music.
 Don’t forget to sample the gorgeous local gingerbread before you leave – we’ll certainly be bringing some back to pop in our Christmas stockings!

-Browse our list of Christmas and New Year holidays for an extra dose of festive fun, for less...
+Browse our list of Christmas and New Year’s holidays for an extra dose of festive fun for less.